 LOCK (0) - You can insert or remove the key only in this position.
-To turn the key, push it in slightly.
-If your vehicle has an automatic transmission, the shift lever must also be in park.
+To turn the key, the shift lever must be in Park, and you must push the key in slightly.

 If the front wheels are turned, the anti-theft lock may make it difficult to turn the key.
 Firmly turn the steering wheel to the left or right as you turn the key.